keras-team/keras/docs/templates/layers/writing-your-own-keras-layers.md

 Here is the skeleton of a Keras layer.
 There are only three methods you need to implement:

 - `build(input_shape)`: this is where you will define your weights.
 Trainable weights should be added to the list `self.trainable_weights`.
 Other attributes of note are: `self.non_trainable_weights` (list) and `self.updates` (list of update tuples (tensor, new_tensor)).
 For an example of how to use `non_trainable_weights` and `updates`, see the code for the `BatchNormalization` layer.
 - `call(x)`: this is where the layer's logic lives.
-Unless you want you want your layer to support masking, you only have to care about the first argument passed to `call`: the input tensor.
+Unless you want your layer to support masking, you only have to care about the first argument passed to `call`: the input tensor.
 - `get_output_shape_for(input_shape)`: in case your layer modifies the shape of its input, you should specify here the shape transformation logic.
 This allows Keras to do automatic shape inference.

 ```python